bartvanhoey/AbpGenericHttpServiceRepo/GenericHttpService/HowToCreateGenericHTTPServiceToconsumeWebAPI.md

 {
     Task<IEnumerable<BookDto>> GetBooksAsync();
     Task<BookDto?> CreateBookAsync(CreateBookDto bookDto);
-    // find other method definitions in the BookStoreConsole sample project ...
+    // Find other method definitions in the BookStoreConsole sample project ...
 }
 ```

-Create an **BookService class** in the **Services/Books** folder.
+Create a **BookService class** in the **Services/Books** folder.
 The BookService class gets the correct HttpService via Constructor Dependency Injection.
 Attention: Change the port number to the port number your API is running on.